cbcrg/kallisto-nf/README.md

 * Multiple files can be specified using the usual wildcards (*, ?), in this case make sure to surround the parameter string value by single quote characters (see the example below)
 * It must end in '_2.fastq'.
-* Involved in the task: rna-pipeline.
+* Involved in the task: kallisto-mapping.
   * By default is set to the Kallisto-NF's location: './tutorial/data/test_2.fastq' `  $ nextflow run cbcrg/kallisto-nf --secondary '/home/dataset/*_2.fastq'`

-**--exp**
+**--fragment_len**
+* Specifies the average fragment length of the RNA-Seq library.
+* This is required for mapping single-ended reads.
+* Involved in the task: kallisto-mapping.
+   * By default is set 180.
+  `  $ nextflow run cbcrg/kallisto-nf --fragment_len 180`

+**--fragment_sd**
+* Specifies the standard deviation of the fragment length in the RNA-Seq library.
+* This is required for mapping single-ended reads.
+* Involved in the task: kallisto-mapping.
+   * By default this is set 20.
+  `  $ nextflow run cbcrg/kallisto-nf --fragment_sd 180`

+**--bootstrap**
+* Specifies the number of bootstrap samples for quantification of abundances.
+* Involved in the task: kallisto-mapping.
+   * By default this is set 100.
+  `  $ nextflow run cbcrg/kallisto-nf --bootstrap 100`

+**--experiment**
-* Specifies the location of the experimental design file
+* Specifies the location of the experimental design file.
+* The experimental design file provides Seulth with a link between the samples and the conditions for abundance testing.
+  * By default is set to the Kallisto-NF's location: './tutorial/experiment/high_seqinfo.txt' `  $ nextflow run cbcrg/kallisto-nf --experiment '/home/experiment/exp_design.txt'`

 **--output**

 * Specifies the folder where the results will be stored for the user.
 * It does not matter if the folder does not exist.
-  * By default is set to Grape-NF's folder: './results' `  $ nextflow run cbcrg/kallisto-nf --output /home/user/my_results  `
+  * By default is set to Kallisto-NF's folder: './results' `  $ nextflow run cbcrg/kallisto-nf --output /home/user/my_results  `

 Cluster support
 ---------------